zextras/tech-doc/source/carbonio/components.rst

 Preliminary tasks
 -----------------

-Carbonio components requires Carbonio Mesh for their correct functioning, so please :ref:`setup Carbonio Mesh <mesh_install>` before proceeding further.
+Carbonio components requires |mesh| for their correct functioning, so please set it up before proceeding further.

 In order to install and configure |file| successfully, complete all these steps.